viswa2/DevOps/aws-fundamentals/README.md

 Amazon Virtual Private Cloud (Amazon VPC)
 A networking service that you can use to establish boundaries around your AWS resources is Amazon Virtual Private Cloud (Amazon VPC).
-Amazon VPC enables you to provision an isolated section of the AWS Cloud.
+Amazon VPC enables you to provision an `isolated section of the AWS Cloud`.
 In this isolated section, you can launch resources in a virtual network that you define.
 Within a virtual private cloud (VPC), you can organize your resources into subnets.
 A subnet is a section of a VPC that can contain resources such as Amazon EC2 instances.

 `Note:` An Amazon Virtual Private Cloud (Amazon VPC) spans all of the Availability Zones (AZ) in the Region whereas a subnet spans only one Availability Zone (AZ) in the Region

 ## Internet gateway ##

-To allow public traffic from the internet to access your VPC, you attach an internet gateway to the VPC.
+To allow `public traffic from the internet` to access your VPC, you attach an internet gateway to the VPC.

-An internet gateway is a connection between a VPC and the internet.
+An internet gateway is a connection `between a VPC and the internet`.
 You can think of an internet gateway as being like a doorway that customers use to enter the coffee shop.
 Without an internet gateway, no one can access the resources within your VPC.

 <img width="452" alt="Internet-Gateway" src="https://github.com/viswa2/devops/assets/34201574/fd919a4f-d9a7-442a-a95d-2bb5e43d98fa">